 Although we had to leave before the building was finished, Pastor Thomas (pictured here with Michael Sandberg) called to let me know the work was completed the day after we left.
 Pastor Thomas and his congregation were not only excited to have their own building in which to worship, but they have plans to use it as a primary school during the week.
 This was very important to them as most of their children have not able to go to school because the only one in the area is too far away.
 They expressed their heartfelt thanks to API and to all those who have contributed to the Brad Pederson Memorial Building Fund to make this happen.

-This past April of 2017, we travelled to the viliage of Logurum in Turkana, bringing building supplies to put up a church building for a congregation in the villiage.
+In April of 2017, we travelled to the viliage of Logurum in Turkana, bringing building supplies to put up a church building for a congregation in the villiage.
 This church had been moving from rented space to rented space since it was planted over a year ago.
 This year, one of the members donated land for a structure to be put up.
 From start to finish the building went up in seven days and now the church has its own building on its own property just outside of the villiage.

 Thanks to you all who contribute to the Brad Pederson Memorial Building Fund for these projects.